patternfly/training-scenarios/react-components/table-intro/step8.md

 C) <strong>Create a state property to track the current page of the table data.</strong>

-Add the following code to the App component, just below the previous state property that was added in step 1.
-Supply a `1` as the default value so that the table intuitively loads with the first page of data.
+Add the following code to the App component, just below the previous state property that was added in step A. Supply a `1` as the default value so that the table intuitively loads with the first page of data.

 <pre class="file">
 const [currentPage, setCurrentPage] = React.useState(1);